 Pavelski's OT goal gives Stars 5-4 win after allowing 3 short-handed tallies to Flyers

-DALLAS (AP) — Joe Pavelski scored 2:12 into overtime, and the Dallas Stars beat Philadelphia 5-4 on Saturday night, overcoming three short-handed goals for their seventh consecutive victory over the Flyers.
+Joe Pavelski scored 2:12 into overtime, and the Stars beat Philadelphia 5-4 on Saturday night, overcoming their power play meltdowns for a seventh consecutive victory over the Flyers.

+Travis Konecny scored two of the three short-handed goals for the Flyers, getting his second on the same penalty kill with Sean Walker, who had the tying short-hander with about seven minutes remaining.

+“Give up one, it happens occasionally, a breakaway here or there, a breakdown,” said Pavelski, who was part of the power play on the ice for both of Konecny's goals.
+“Give up three, it’s unacceptable.
+We’re not happy at all.”

-The three short-handed goals were the most in the NHL since Calgary in 2018, and the most the Stars have allowed since moving to Dallas in 1993.
+The three short-handed goals were the most in the NHL since Calgary had three in a 6-1 win over Arizona on Nov.
+25, 2018, and the most the Stars have allowed since moving to Dallas in 1993.
+They tied the franchise record, which happened four times in Minnesota.

+“Our puck management was horrendous,” Stars coach Pete DeBoer said.
+“We’ve got to figure that out.
+We’re a smarter team than that.
+We’re lucky we didn’t get burned.”

 Benn scored to give Dallas a 4-2 lead midway through the third period, and Cam York was called for interference less than a minute later.

-Konecny pulled the Flyers within a goal about a minute into the penalty, and Walker scored on a rush after Matt Duchene's stick broke on a slap shot, leading to a rush the other direction.
+Konecny pulled the Flyers within a goal about a minute into the penalty, and Walker scored on a rush after Matt Duchene's stick broke on a slap shot.

 The first short-handed goal from Konecny got Philadelphia even at 2-2 late in the first period, and came on the other York penalty, for tripping.